Podlite - a lightweight markup language

 The Perl 5 heredoc syntax was: C« <<END_MARKER »

-or delimiters with more consecutive angles than your text contains:
+or delimiters with more consecutive angles than the text contains:

 C<<$foo < $bar>>